 Previously, it was planned to purchase German Schroff systems for these purposes, but due to supply restrictions, it was necessary to quickly switch to domestic solutions.
 Each cabinet is equipped with remote control and parameter monitoring, which is critical for the stable operation of the synchrotron.

 The biggest "challenge" was the need to quickly scale up production by almost 10 times.
-Prior to this, we produced a maximum of several dozen micro-data centers per year, and in the SKIF project we needed to produce 170 complexes within seven months.
+Before that, we produced several dozen micro-DPCs per year at most, and in the SKIF project we needed to produce 170 complexes within seven months.

 Some of the equipment has already been put into operation, including cabinets for the transport channel from the accelerator to the storage ring.
-The electrical installation of systems for the storage ring is now being completed.
-In addition, Utilex engineers modernized previously purchased Schroff cabinets, adding control sensors to them.
+Electrical installation of systems for the storage ring is now being completed.
+In addition, Utilex engineers modernized the previously purchased Schroff cabinets, adding control sensors to them.

 Production of high-tech components for machine tool building launched in Chelyabinsk

-Device for ultra-precise experiments with cells developed at ITMO
+A device for ultra-precise experiments with cells was developed at ITMO

 Aerosol printer for printing microcircuits and neuroimplants developed by Russian scientists